 House keys Not Sweeps

-- End the practices of sweeping encampments and of stealing and destroying belongings and structures houseless people create to keep themselves and their communities safe from the elements.
+- End the practices of sweeping encampments, towing vehicles, and stealing and destroying belongings and structures houseless people create to keep themselves and their communities safe from the elements.

-- End the criminalization of houseless people by ending the practices of move-along orders, harassment, ticketing and arresting houseless people for existing outside.
+- End the criminalization of houseless people, without justifying other types of criminalization, by ending the practices of move-along orders, harassment, ticketing and arresting houseless people for existing outside.

 - Immediately halt government support of the hate and violence perpetuated by vigilante groups.

-- Create and fund a full array of health care treatments, including harm reduction resources that appropriately respond to the complicated needs of houseless people.
+- Create and fund a full array of health care treatments, including harm reduction resources that appropriately respond to the needs of poor and houseless people.

-- Create affordable housing units for houseless people providing adequate funding for development, programs, and services to end homelessness.
+- Create affordable housing units for poor and houseless people, providing adequate funding for the development and maintenance with long term subsidies.